This Trader Joe’s meal plan from Carrie Gabriel, MS, RDN, is one you’ll want to print for your fridge.

 Heat oven to broil.
 Place foil or parchment in a baking pan and lay out the chicken thighs.
 Season with salt, pepper, and any other spices you like.
 Cook in the oven for 15 minutes.

 Add two tablespoons of olive or avocado oil to a skillet at medium heat.
 Add the ground turkey.
 Turn the heat up to high.
 Add a half teaspoon each of salt and pepper, plus any other seasonings you like.
 Stir until the color goes from pink to brown (about five minutes) and remove from heat.

 Preheat oven to 350 degrees.
 In a medium-sized mixing bowl, whisk together six eggs, a quarter cup of almond milk, salt, and pepper until smooth.
 Add in a quarter cup of feta, one cup of spinach, and stir.
-Pour the egg mixture into nonstick six-muffin tray and bake for 15-17 minutes, or until the cups are solid and slightly brown on top.
+Pour the egg mixture into nonstick six-muffin tray and bake for 15 to 17 minutes, or until the cups are solid and slightly brown on top.

 Preheat oven to 350 degrees.
 Place the banana in a bowl and mash with a fork.
 Add two eggs, a three-quarter cup of almond milk, a quarter cup of maple syrup, and one teaspoon of vanilla.
 Stir until well combined.
 Next, add two cups of oats, one cup of frozen blueberries, a half cup of flour, one teaspoon of baking powder, a pinch of salt, and a pinch of cinnamon.
 Mix until thoroughly incorporated.
 Spread into a nonstick 10″ x 7″ casserole dish and bake for 30 minutes.

 Super simple!
 Rinse and drain the beans from the can.
 I like to mix them with two to three tablespoons of salsa and add to meals as a complex carbohydrate or vegetarian source of protein.